peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/cloudformation/cloudformation.md

 # CloudFormation

-- Currently, we have been doing a lot of manual work
-- All this manual work will be very tough to reproduce:
-    - In another region
-    - In another AWS account
-    - Within the same region if everything was deleted
-- Wouldn’t it be great, if all our infrastructure was... code?
+- Using the console is a lot of manual work.
+Replicating this in another region, in another account, is slow and prone to errors.
-- That code would be deployed and create / update / delete our infrastructure
+- It's much better to deploy and create / update / delete our infra with code

 #### What is CloudFormation?
 - CloudFormation is a declarative way of outlining your AWS Infrastructure, for any resources (most of them are supported).